 #43 Take a Ghost Tour

 Take a tour through centuries of haunted history with Ghost Walk Durango in the historic district of Durango.
 With a long past of gun battles, gang feuds, and the Spanish flu epidemic, Durango has countless ghost and haunting stories to be told.

-Mesa Verde National Park is an American national park and UNESCO World Heritage Site famous for its amazingly well-preserved Ancestral Puebloan cliff dwellings.
+Mesa Verde National Park is a UNESCO World Heritage Site famous for its amazingly well-preserved Ancestral Puebloan cliff dwellings.

 Take a peek into the past and immerse yourself in rich Native American culture with 52,000 acres of park to explore and over 5,000 sites.

 Mesa Top Loop Road is the best way to see some of the most iconic and breathtaking sites at this national park with views of cliff and surface dwellings.